-Contributing to the company reserve to ensure firm financial footing

-Managing overheads and constantly seeking efficiencies to ensure appropriate ratios of administrative to artistic spend in all aspects of activities.

-Investigating and ensuring continuing value for money with strategic and prudent allocation of public funding.

-Regular meetings and rigorous planning with the Financial and Audit committee of directors.

-Continuing to prioritise support of artists and arts workers, and staff retention.

-Create and monitor an Impact Measurement toolkit

-Work to monitor and reduce our carbon footprint working in partnership with Lough Graney Nature Reserve

-Implement a five-year Strategic Plan for 2022- 2026

-Continue the practise of continuity planning into 2023 and beyond
+- Contributing to the company reserve to ensure firm financial footing. - Managing overheads and constantly seeking efficiencies to ensure appropriate ratios of administrative to artistic spend in all aspects of activities. - · Investigating and ensuring continuing value for money with strategic and prudent allocation of public funding. - · Continuing to have regular meetings and rigorous planning with the Financial and Audit committee of directors. - · Continuing to prioritize support of artists and arts workers, and staff retention. - · Create and monitor an Impact Measurement toolkit. - · Work to monitor and reduce our carbon footprint working in partnership with Lough Graney Nature Reserve. - Create and implement an Environmental Policy and an Equity Plan. - Continue to implement our five-year Strategic Plan for 2022- 2026.